gtisnanga/GRP-13-FINAL-PROJECT/readme.md

 Prepare data for modeling by:

 1. Label Encoding: Converted emotion labels into numerical values.
-2. Vectorization: Used TF-IDF and CountVectorizer to transform text data into numerical vectors.
+2. Vectorization: TF-IDF and CountVectorizer are used to transform text data into numerical vectors.
 3. SMOTE: Applied SMOTE to handle class imbalance.
 4. Train test split: To split the data

 ### Models

-The machine learning algorithims used in this section are:
+The machine learning algorithms used in this section are:

 1. RandomForest
 2. Naive Bayes(MultinomialNB)
 3. LogisticRegression
-4. DecisionTrees
+4. Decision Trees

 We will use the split data to predict which model will achieve the highest accuracy and use it for deployment.